What will your swap actually cost at closing?

 How does this happen?
 Don't lenders have to disclose all of their fees?

 Let’s consider an example.
-A bank issues a term sheet for a floating rate loan at 1-month LIBOR plus a loan spread, say 2.00%.
-The term sheet states that the borrower will be required to swap the floating rate to a fixed rate of interest and that the current all-in rate would be 5.0% (this all-in rate is equal to the 2.00% loan spread plus the fixed swap rate).
-On the surface, this may seem okay.
-But what is not disclosed is the fee the bank plans to embed in the swap.
-If the bank’s mid-market swap rate is 2.70%, they have added 30 basis points to the swap rate.
-On a $25mm, 7-year loan this amounts to a present value of about $490,000.
+A bank issues a term sheet for a floating-rate loan at SOFR plus a loan spread, say 2.00%.
+The term sheet states that the borrower will be required to swap the floating rate to a fixed rate of interest and that the current all-in rate would be 4.30% (this all-in rate is equal to the 2.00% loan spread plus the fixed swap rate).
+On the surface, this rate may seem fair.
+But what is not disclosed is the fee that the bank plans to embed in the swap.
+If the bank’s mid-market swap rate is 2.00%, they have added a 30-basis point fee to the swap rate.
+On a $25M, 7-year loan this amounts to a present value cost to the borrower of about $500,000.
 Dodd-Frank requires banks designated as swap dealers to disclose their mid-market swap rate at the time a swap is entered into, but not when a term sheet is provided to a prospective borrower.
 This means that in our example, a borrower may only learn at closing that the bank is charging 30 basis points on the swap.
 Of course, it’s probably too late at that point to question a swap fee of 30 basis points, at least without delaying the closing.

 As mentioned, Dodd-Frank requires swap dealer banks to disclose their mid-market swap rate at swap execution.
 But they will tell you (and it’s true) that the Dodd-Frank mid-market swap rate does not accurately reflect their cost to provide the swap.
-A swap is a credit intensive product, and as such, there is a cost for a bank to face a real estate borrower.
-Chatham models thousands of trades every month-end, and for many of them we calculate a Credit Valuation Adjustment or “CVA” that takes into account the potential for losses due to a counterparty default.
+A swap is a credit-intensive product, and as such, there is a cost for a bank to face a real estate borrower.
+Chatham models thousands of trades every month-end, and for many of them we calculate a Credit Valuation Adjustment (CVA) that takes into account the potential for losses due to a counterparty default.
 The CVA that we calculate roughly reflects a bank’s cost to provide a swap.
-For an L+2.00% borrower, this cost is roughly 10 basis points on a 7-year term.
-The additional swap fee (20 basis points) goes to cover the cost to maintain a derivatives desk and, of course, to profit.
+For a SOFR + 2.00% borrower, this cost is typically 5–10 basis points on a 7-year swap.
+The additional swap fee (20–25 basis points in our example above) goes to cover the cost to maintain a derivatives desk and, of course, to profit.

 What can you do?

 We know that reliable access to real estate debt capital is the lifeblood for most of our commercial real estate clients.
-So what can be done that won’t damage your lending relationships?
+What can be done that won’t damage your lending relationships?
 First, discuss the credit charge for any swap with potential lenders before you sign a term sheet, and ask them to disclose it in the term sheet.
 You can tell them that you are trying to assess the whole picture of the proposed loan before making a decision, and that the swap credit charge is important in that analysis.
-Agreeing on a swap credit charge, expressed in basis points, will allow both parties to know what the all-in loan rate will be even as the underlying mid-market rate fluctuates between term sheet signing and closing.
-While this does not prevent the rate from potentially rising during this time, you will know the final rate you pay is what you negotiated.
-In our experience, if the swap credit charge isn’t agreed to upfront, it is likely your rate will go up, at least in accordance with market movements.
-But you may not get a corresponding movement if rates fall.
+Agreeing on a swap credit charge, expressed in basis points, will allow both parties to know what the all-in loan rate will be even as the underlying mid-market swap rate fluctuates between term sheet signing and closing.
+While this does not prevent the rate from potentially rising during this time, you will know the final rate you pay is what you negotiated upfront.

 You take into account all the fees, expected interest costs, proceeds, covenants, and prepayment characteristics when selecting a lender, right?
 Don’t leave out of your analysis what could be the biggest fee of all!